 - Next place all the modak in a greased steam basket.
 You can skip greasing and just spread a moist cloth in the steam basket.
 You can also sprinkle some saffron if you like.

-- Place a trivet in a steamer or pot.
-Pour 1½ cups water & bring to a rolling boil on a medium high heat.
-Place the steam basket inside and steam the modaks for 10 minutes.
+- Place a rack/trivet in a steamer or pot or pressure cooker.
+Pour 1ยฝ cups water & bring to a rolling boil on a medium high heat.

 - Pour few drops of ghee over the modaks.
 Offer them to Lord Ganesha and serve as prashad.